-Teachers hold a trusted position in society and influence learners, their understanding of the world and the future wellbeing of society (refer https://teachingcouncil.nz/professional-practice/our-code-our-standards/).
-These standards are informed by the following dispositions.
+Teachers hold a trusted position in society and influence learners, their understanding of the world and the future wellbeing of society (refer Our Code, Our Standards).
+These standards are informed by specific dispositions.
 Teachers operate in four domains: in the teaching/learning space (e.g. classroom), in the learning centre (e.g. school, kōhanga reo), in the community, and in the teaching profession.
 In each domain, a teacher will interact with learners (students), parents/whanau/ caregivers, employers, and colleagues, and should at all times maintain high standards in regard to dispositions of: